-In January this year, the Euro Payments Council (ERPB) created the API Evaluation Group (API EG).
+In January this year, the European Commission (EC) created the API Evaluation Group (API EG) with the support of the Euro Retail Payments Board (ERPB) of the European Central Bank (ECB).
 This industry body was tasked with creating new standards for application programming interfaces (APIs) for use in open banking.

 APIs are the technical interface between banks and fintechs.
 They’re the foundation of Open Banking and since – at least in theory – they should be superior to ‘screen scraping’, they will be fundamental to the operation of many fintechs and payment specialists.